jcezarms/targres/README.md

 This implementation makes use of BERT's embedding features, `LGBMRegressor` and a custom scraped dataset of a thousand discussions from the [Kialo](https://kialo.com).
 Through these, this study aims to understand and rank the robustness of argumentations in a discussion, with a combination of textual context, localized social impact (feedback from ratings) and ramifications (pros \& cons stemming from a given argumentation).

+# Conceptualization and Implementation

+This is the Capstone Project of a Machine Learning Engineering specialization, so there are two main blocks of depth to be understood:
+- [The study paper](./TARGRES_Project_Paper.pdf), containing all mathematical constructs in support of TARGRES.
+- [The project Notebook](./TARGRES.ipynb), with the full implementation of the algorithm, along with documented sequential use of local modules.